Sector-specific job training: Charlotte, NC

 Results and accomplishments

-A 7-year impact evaluation of Year Up found that participants earned, on average, 28% more per quarter than a control group -- roughly $8,250 per year.
+A 7-year impact evaluation of Year Up found that participants earned, on average, 28% ($1,895) more per quarter than a control group.
+Effects persisted throughout the seven-year period.

 As of November 2021, 85 percent of all Year Up Charlotte alumni were in full-time, training-aligned roles, with another 5 percent enrolled in school.